 Am I still a member on my Enterprise team?

 Yes.
 Participating students remain on their Enterprise team.
-The Enterprise Manufacturing Initiative funded by the GM Foundation is a cross Enterprise, collaborative group of students representing their chosen Enterprise team.
+The Enterprise Manufacturing Initiative funded by General Motors is a cross Enterprise, collaborative group of students representing their chosen Enterprise team.
 For example, a Velovations Enterprise student who participates in the Initiative remains a Velovations Enterprise team member, they represent a Velovations project while contributing to other Enterprise team projects.

 Is there a lot of extra work on top of my other Enterprise workload?

-Students participating in the Enterprise Manufacturing Initiative funded by the GM Foundation will primarily work on the project they represent for their Enterprise team but will also contribute to other manufacturing initiative projects in order to fully benefit from the experience.
+Students participating in the Enterprise Manufacturing Initiative funded by General Motors will primarily work on the project they represent for their Enterprise team but will also contribute to other manufacturing initiative projects in order to fully benefit from the experience.
 Students will need to write a regular, brief update to the project sponsor and the student’s Enterprise advisor, attend weekly Initiative group meetings and potentially take part in design reviews.
-Participation in the Enterprise Manufacturing Initiative funded by the GM Foundation shouldn’t increase the student’s Enterprise workload.
+Participation in the Enterprise Manufacturing Initiative funded by General Motors shouldn’t increase the student’s Enterprise workload.
 Interested students should talk with their Enterprise advisor and representatives from the Pavlis Honors College to solidify a plan.

 No. The Enterprise program is open to all majors on campus and participation in the Enterprise Manufacturing Initiative funded by the GM Foundation will be open to any Enterprise student with Enterprise advisor approval.